Max Havelaar: The Book That Killed Colonialism?

 The birth of the Ethical Policy as a reaction to the negative effects of the liberal economic policy after the 1870 Agrarian Law was implemented, did not necessarily end the free-market economy.
 It can even be said that the Ethical Policy was just cosmetic polish to cover up the cruel face of this liberal free-market economy to make it look more humanistic.

 Conrad Theodor van Deventer was one of the most influential liberal figures in the formulation of the Ethical Policy in the Dutch East Indies.
-During his tenure as a member of Parliament from the Liberal Democratic Party, he wrote an essay entitled “Een Eereschuld” (A Debt of Honour) which was published in 1899 in a Dutch journal called De Gids.
+He was a member of Parliament for the Liberal Democratic Party.
+In 1899 he wrote an essay entitled “Een Eereschuld” (A Debt of Honour) which was published in a Dutch journal called De Gids.
 Van Deventer stated that the Dutch had to pay back to the indigenous people a debt of honour because they had exploited the wealth of the Dutch East Indies.
 Van Deventer stressed the importance of increasing the welfare of the indigenous population, the decentralisation of the government and the employment of more indigenous people in key government positions.
 Van Deventer’s proposals later became the beginning of what was known as the Ethical Policy.
 There were important pillars that became the core of the Ethical Policy, which was inaugurated on 17 September 1901: irrigation, transmigration, and education.

 Clearly, it is not as simple as the reasons that Pram gave on why the Ethical Policy was implemented in the Dutch East Indies.
 Even if we include the influence of Max Havelaar on this matter, it was not as dominant as Pram suggested in his essay.
 This slight influence was only there because the Liberals in the Netherlands used the book as a political tool against the Dutch government’s policy, which was called the Cultuurstelsel or the forced cultivation system and replaced it with a laissez-faire policy of liberal market capitalism.
 So, as history has repeatedly proven, once the laissez-faire policy of liberal market capitalism was successfully implemented, Dutch colonialism entered a new period that was even more violent than at the time of the Cultuurstelsel.
 And ironically, in the end, it was the Conservatives that played their card against them and used Max Havelaar to fuel their political propaganda after the Liberals were no longer in power in the Netherlands!
 As part of their propaganda, both Dutch political parties repeatedly used the slogan “in the interest of the natives”.
 Max Havelaar, a novel that describes the suffering of the indigenous people due to the Cultuurstelsel, was clearly just a propaganda tool that cannot be ignored.